Interpreting risk scores

 - Use

-risks.<axis>.level("minimal"..."critical") for per-axis UI labels and dashboards. - Use
+signals.user.<axis>.levelandsignals.ai.<axis>.level("minimal"..."critical") for per-axis UI labels and dashboards. - Use

 detail.scores[code]as a decision surface.
-Those per-signal values saturate on short inputs, fire on fiction as easily as on crisis, and don't reason about speaker attribution.
+Those per-head values saturate on short inputs, fire on fiction as easily as on crisis, and don't reason about speaker attribution.
 The top-level fields are Ocular's interpretation of the raw values — trust them over the raw values.

 The hierarchy